nive05/greenprint/README.md

     vagrant ssh
     cd /vagrant
     FLASK_APP=service:app flask run -h 0.0.0.0
-    honcho start 2>&1 > /dev/null &
+    honcho start
 ```

 """

-Test cases can be run with:
-  nosetests
-"""
+Listetning on localhost:5000

 When you are done, you can exit and shut down the vm with: